Our Raleigh Job Accident Law Firm Outlines Common Workers’ Comp Mistakes to Avoid

 Filing Your Claim After North Carolina’s Statute of Limitations Has Expired

-Under North Carolina law, you have up to two years after the date of your accident to file your claim.
-If you do not file your claim within that two-year period, you will lose your right to workers’ comp benefits.
+Under North Carolina law, you have a limited time after the accident to file your claim.
+If you do not file your claim in a timely manner, you will lose your right to workers’ comp benefits.

 We recommend that you file your claim as soon as possible rather than risk missing the deadline.
 If you’re worried about managing the process, a Raleigh job accident law firm can handle your claim while you focus on getting better.